evert/evert.github.com/_posts/2013/2013-06-21-vobject3-released.md

 END:VCALENDAR
 ```

-Check out the [documentation][2] for most other operations.
+Check out the [documentation][2] for everything else, there's quite a bit :).

 What's new?
 -----------

-1. We're now following all the escaping rules from vCard 2.1[3], 3.0, 4.0,
+1. We're now following all the escaping rules from vCard 2.1, 3.0, 4.0,
    iCalendar 2.0 and rfc6868.
 2. Support for exporting [jCal][3] and [jCard][4] formats, which are json
    representations of this format, and soon to be official RFC's.
-2. Easily creating multi-valued properties using arrays.
+2. Easily create multi-valued properties using arrays.
 3. Great vCard 2.1 support, including the broken vCards microsoft generates.
 4. It's much easier to create components such as VEVENT, VTODO.
 4. Stream-based parser.